The summertime heat can’t touch you when you have a bowlful of this uplifting and invigorating lemon ice cream!

 I was blessed to have this wholesome shop nearby to take my daughter to for her first ice cream parlor experience.
 Megan had a cane sugar-sweetened lemon kefir ice cream on the menu.
 It was my absolute favorite ice cream to get for the tangy and creamy lemon flavor.

 This recipe is inspired by the unique combination of cultured dairy and lemon, first introduced to me by Megan Stevens!

 Raw Cultured Lemon Ice Cream

-I’ve taken fresh raw creamy milk and cultured it with my raw yogurt.
-Added raw, local honey and the raw zest and juice of one fresh lemon.
-The result is a three ingredient ice cream worthy of the very best company!
+I’ve taken fresh creamy raw milk and cultured it with my raw yogurt, then added raw, local honey and the zest and juice of one fresh lemon.
+The result is a three-ingredient ice cream worthy of the very best company!

 Need an Ice Cream Maker?

 I use the freezable attachment for my KitchenAid Stand Mixer.
 It has served me well.

 You can substitute store-bought, plain, whole milk yogurt and sour cream for the raw dairy in this recipe!